 Planting Onion Sets

-With onion sets, you can plant them directly into the soil or start them off in trays first for a little added protection.
+You can plant onion sets directly into the soil or start them off in trays first for a little added protection.

 Starting in Trays

-If you are starting your sets later in spring, then I would definitely advise starting them this way in a greenhouse or polytunnel.
+If you are starting your sets later in spring, I would definitely advise starting them in a greenhouse or polytunnel.

 The extra warmth and protection from growing under cover will help your later plantings quickly catch up to where they should be.